kestra-io/docs/docs/administrator-guide/configuration/enterprise-edition/authentifications/auths/oidc.md

 # Open Id Connect (OIDC)

-To enable OIDC in the application, you will first have to enable OIDC in micronaut:
+To enable OIDC in the application, you will first have to enable OIDC in Micronaut:

 ```yaml
 micronaut: